ontoportal/documentation/docs/_ontologies/submitting_ontologies.md

 Information on submitting ontologies via the API is provided at the <a href="http://data.bioontology.org/documentation#OntologySubmission">BioPortal API documentation on submissions</a>, or in your own OntoPortal installation's API documentation.

-## As a developer in the scripting environment
+## Manually reparsing (as a developer) in the scripting environment

-The <a href=" https://github.com/ncbo/ncbo_cron/blob/master/bin/ncbo_ontology_process">ncbo_ontology_process</a> script can be used to easily submit an ontology, once the dependencies are in place.
+The <a href=" https://github.com/ncbo/ncbo_cron/blob/master/bin/ncbo_ontology_process">ncbo_ontology_process</a> script can be used to easily submit an ontology, if the dependencies associated with deploying the system are in place.

-## Manually reparsing using the ncbo_cron scripts

 To manually reparse an ontology, you need to ssh into the system and run ncbo_ontology_process script after switching to ontoportal user: